-San Francisco State understands that students may make individual arrangements to stay outside of the University residences.
+San Francisco State understands that student residents may make individual arrangements to stay outside of the University residences.
 As such, the location of students in the halls and apartments is not monitored by Student Leaders or other University staff.
 However, if there is a reason to believe a student is missing, all reasonable efforts will be made by Residential Life staff to locate the student to determine their state of health and well-being.
 These efforts include, but are not limited to:

 - calling the student's cell phone number

-- checking the student's room,
+- · checking the student's room,

-- speaking with friends and/or roommates,
+- · speaking with friends and/or roommates,

 - checking ID meal access, package logs, and OneCard Muni/BART access

-Residential Life should expend no more than 8 hours on attempts to locate the student before referring to University Police.
-Upon these efforts being exhausted with no successful contact of the
+Residential Life should expend no more than 8 hours on attempts to locate the student before referring to University Police and should ensure that a report is made to University Police within 24 hours of the student being missing.
+Upon these efforts being exhausted with no successful contact of the student, Residential Life team members will refer all official missing student reports to the University Police Department at 415-338-2222.